 Drooling is one of those wonderful stages that all children trek through.
 However, sometimes our tiny friends drool too much or for too long.
 If your child is drooling excessively, it’s time to check in on this behavior.
-It is best to visit your ENT doctor first so that they examine closely all of the physical structures.
+It is best to visit your ENT doctor first so that they examine all of the physical structures closely.
 In the meantime, here are my favorite tips & tricks for our drooly loves!

 Close It Up